Reverse Mortgage: How Does It Work?

 - Third-party charges: These costs can include fees for appraisal, title search and insurance, surveys, inspections, recording, mortgage taxes and credit checks.

-- Interest: Interest is paid on the loan at either an adjusting or fixed rate.
-As of January 2019, the average ARM interest rate for HECM loans was 5.11 percent, and the average fixed interest rate was 4.74 percent, according to HSH.
+- Interest: Interest is paid on the loan at either an adjustable or fixed rate.
+As of December 2021, the average ARM interest rate for HECM loans was 3.02%, and the average fixed interest rate was 3.35%, according to HSH.
+Current interest rates range for ARMs range from 3.52% to 4.52% and 5.81% to 6.18% for fixed-rate loans.

-- Servicing fee: Lenders and agents may charge a monthly servicing fee.
-This fee can be as much as $30 for annually adjusting or fixed interest rates, and as much as $35 for monthly adjusting interest rates.
+- Servicing fee: Lenders may charge a servicing fee.
+This fee can be as much as $30 for annually adjusting or fixed interest rates and as much as $35 for monthly adjusting interest rates.
 This fee can also be rolled into the interest rate.